thaisct/ProviHack_Database/README.md

 # ProviHack_Database
-Description of our database shell build up
+Description of our database build up

 #R documentation